asmjit/asmjit/README.md

 }
 ```

-CodeBuilder
+BaseBuilder
 -----------

-Both `CodeBuilder` and `CodeCompiler` are emitters that emit everything to a representation that allows further processing.
+Both `[Base]Builder` and `[Base]Compiler` are emitters that emit everything to a representation that allows further processing.
 The code stored in such representation is completely safe to be patched, simplified, reordered, obfuscated, removed, injected, analyzed, and 'think-of-anything-else'.
-Each instruction (or label, directive, ...) is stored as `CBNode` (Code-Builder Node) and contains all the necessary information to emit machine code out of it later.
+Each instruction, label, directive, etc... is stored in `BaseNode` (or derived class like `InstNode` or `LabelNode`) and contains all the information relevant to it.

-There is a difference between `CodeBuilder` and `CodeCompiler`:
+There is a difference between `[Base]Builder` and `[Base]Compiler`:

-  * `CodeBuilder` (low-level):
+  * `BaseBuilder` (low-level):
-    * Maximum compatibility with `Assembler`, easy to switch from `Assembler` to `CodeBuilder` and vice versa.
+    * Maximum compatibility with `Assembler`, easy to switch from `Assembler` to `BaseBuilder` and vice versa.
     * Doesn't generate machine code directly, allows to serialize to `Assembler` when the whole code is ready to be encoded.

-  * `CodeCompiler` (high-level):
+  * `BaseCompiler` (high-level):
     * Virtual registers - allows to use unlimited number of virtual registers which are allocated into physical registers by a built-in register allocator.
     * Function nodes - allows to create functions by specifying their signatures and assigning virtual registers to function arguments and return value(s).
     * Function calls - allows to call other functions within the generated code by using the same interface that is used to create functions.

-There are multiple node types used by both `CodeBuilder` and `CodeCompiler`:
+There are multiple node types used by both `BaseBuilder` and `BaseCompiler`:

   * Basic nodes:
-    * `CBNode` - Base class for all nodes.
+    * `BaseNode` - Base class for all nodes.
-    * `CBInst` - Instruction node.
+    * `InstNode` - Instruction node.
-    * `CBAlign` - Alignment directive (.align).
+    * `AlignNode` - Alignment directive (.align).
-    * `CBLabel` - Label (location where to bound it).
+    * `LabelNode` - Label (location where to bound it).

   * Data nodes:
-    * `CBData` - Data embedded into the code.
+    * `DataNode` - Data embedded into the code.
-    * `CBConstPool` - Constant pool data.
+    * `ConstPoolNode` - Constant pool data.
-    * `CBLabelData` - Label address embedded as data.
+    * `LabelDataNode` - Label address embedded as data.

   * Informative nodes:
-    * `CBComment` - Contains a comment string, doesn't affect code generation.
+    * `CommentNode` - Contains a comment string, doesn't affect code generation.
-    * `CBSentinel` - A marker that can be used to remember certain position, doesn't affect code generation.
+    * `SentinelNode` - A marker that can be used to remember certain position, doesn't affect code generation.

-  * `CodeCompiler` nodes:
+  * `BaseCompiler` nodes:
-    * `CCFunc` - Start of a function.
+    * `FuncNode` - Start of a function.
-    * `CCFuncExit` - Return from a function.
+    * `FuncRetNode` - Return from a function.
-    * `CCFuncCall` - Function call.
+    * `FuncCallNode` - Function call.

-NOTE: All nodes that have `CB` prefix are used by both `CodeBuilder` and `CodeCompiler`.
-Nodes that have **CC** prefix are exclusive to `CodeCompiler` and are usually lowered to `CBNodes` by a `CodeBuilder` specific pass or treated as one of **CB** nodes; for example `CCFunc` inherits `CBLabel` so it's treated as `CBLabel` by `CodeBuilder` and as `CCFunc` by `CodeCompiler`.

-### Using CodeBuilder
+### Using BaseBuilder

-`CodeBuilder` was designed to be used as an `Assembler` replacement in case that post-processing of the generated code is required.
+`BaseBuilder` was designed to be used as an `Assembler` replacement in case that post-processing of the generated code is required.
 The code can be modified during or after code generation.
-The post processing can be done manually or through `Pass` (Code-Builder Pass) object. `CodeBuilder` stores the emitted code as a double-linked list, which allows O(1) insertion and removal.
+The post processing can be done manually or through `Pass` (Code-Builder Pass) object. `BaseBuilder` stores the emitted code as a double-linked list, which allows O(1) insertion and removal.

-The code representation used by `CodeBuilder` is compatible with everything AsmJit provides.
-Each instruction is stored as `CBInst`, which contains instruction id, options, and operands.
-Each instruction emitted will create a new `CBInst` instance and add it to the current cursor in the double-linked list of nodes.
-Since the instruction stream used by `CodeBuilder` can be manipulated, we can rewrite the **SumInts** example into the following:
+The code representation used by `BaseBuilder` is compatible with everything AsmJit provides.
+Each instruction is stored as `InstNode`, which contains instruction id, options, and operands.
+Each instruction emitted will create a new `InstNode` instance and add it to the current cursor in the double-linked list of nodes.
+Since the instruction stream used by `BaseBuilder` can be manipulated, we can rewrite the **SumInts** example into the following:

 ```c++
 using namespace asmjit;